domidt/domidt.github.io/_ongoing/vote.md

 excerpt: 'This paper aims to analyse traders'' approval of insider trading legislation, controlling for traders'' prospects to receive non-public information.'
 author: 'Dominik Schmidt, Thomas Stöckl, & Stefan Palan'
 ---

-This paper aims to analyse traders' approval of insider trading legislation, controlling for traders' prospects to receive non-public information.